 - Watch my 50-minute video: “The 6 Steps to Become Financially Independent”.
 It is an overview of what you really need to know to become financially independent.
 This is a ‘must see’ video with the core of my experience.

-- Watch my 13-minute video about me and the advice & services I provide at the bottom of this page: https://edrempel.com/become-a- client/.
+- Watch my 13-minute video about me and the advice & services my team and I provide at the bottom of this page: https://edrempel.com/become-a- client/.